MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/services-in-places.md

 ## Adding services to a building

-First, you need to find the ID for the building you want to add a service to (for more information, see link to how to get ID).
-Next, you associate the service with this building using the ResourceLinks parameter (for more information, see -resourceLinks, LINK to place directory doc -resourcelink section).
+First, you need to find the ID for the building you want to add a service to (for more information, see LINK about to how to get the ID).
+Next, you associate the service with this building using the ResourceLinks parameter (for more information, see -resourceLinks, LINK to place directory doc, -resourcelink section).

 This example associates a services app with a building.